 How is Plantar Fasciitis diagnosed?

 Dr. Yeargain and Dr. Agyen both have years of experience treating cases of plantar fasciitis multiple times a day for more than ten years.
 He is an expert at diagnosing and treating the condition, and can easily assess the severity of your plantar fasciitis in a single appointment.
 If you’re experiencing a deep ache in your heel, a feeling of bruising, or heel pain after periods of rest, a quick conversation with Dr. Yeargain and a brief physical examination could be enough to get you on the road to recovery.
 In some cases, an x-ray might be taken to rule out fractures or other injuries.

 Can Plantar Fasciitis be prevented?

-Plantar fasciitis is often the result of changes in activity, such as new exercise regimens, new shoes, or travel that keeps you on your feet longer than usual.
+Plantar fasciitis is often the result of changes in activities, such as new exercise regimens, new shoes, or travel that keeps you on your feet longer than usual.
 It’s not always easy to see it coming.
 At Yeargain Foot & Ankle, we not only provide effective treatment for plantar fasciitis, we’ll also design a specific management protocol to match your lifestyle.
 He’ll help resolve the immediate pain, and give you the strategies and equipment (including custom-made orthotics or inserts) needed to prevent recurrences of plantar fasciitis in the future.

 With Yeargain Foot & Ankle’s treatment protocol, plantar fasciitis can be fully resolved in most cases.
 He’s been treating plantar fasciitis for over a decade and is an expert in designing treatments that match the individual lifestyles of his patients.